ehForwarderBot/efb-telegram-master/readme_translations/ja_JP.rst

 ::

-   EFB Telegram Master Channel: An slave channel for EH Forwarder Bot.
+   EFB Telegram Master Channel: A master channel for EH Forwarder Bot.
-   Copyright (C) 2016 - 2019 Eana Hufwe, and the EFB Telegram Master Channel contributors All rights reserved.
+   Copyright (C) 2016 - 2020 Eana Hufwe, and the EFB Telegram Master Channel contributors All rights reserved.

    This program is free software: you can redistribute it and/or modify